-Cases Related To Blood Pressure - Part I.
+Cases Related To Blood Pressure - Part I

 This course will teach you how to obtain blood pressure readings, heart and lung sounds, patient history and test results in order to establish a diagnosis and a treatment plan.
 The cases presented involve hypertension (high blood pressure), hypotension (low blood pressure), elevation of only systolic or diastolic pressures.
 Clinical conditions which are associated with hypertensive and hypotensive conditions are included among the cases.

 Each lesson in this course includes text describing the heart or lung abnormality and a simulated torso indicating the stethoscope chestpiece location.
 An audio recording of the sound is provided.
 Phonocardiograms or waveforms are included with each lesson.
 These waveforms can be a highly useful aid in learning to recognize heart murmurs.
 In addition, short videos clips illustrate the heart's motion for each abnormality.
-These animations indicates the origin of each murmur.
+These animations indicate the origin of each murmur.
 Blood flow is also animated.
 For lung sounds, the source (location) of the sound can be revealed.

 After completing a lesson, use the lesson table of contents to navigate to another lesson.